How to Get Freelance Programming Work (With No Experience)

 You need a job, naturally.
 But who’s gonna hire you?

-I encourage newbie coders to do at least a few freelance projects, especially early on in their career.
-Freelancing offers a wealth of opportunities to learn, grow and meet people.
-And equally importantly, it gives you a way to see what different work environments are like before you settle down (a la dating).
+I encourage newbie coders to do at least a few freelance projects, especially early on in their careers.
+Freelancing offers a wealth of opportunities to learn, grow, and meet people.
+And equally importantly, it gives you a way to see what different work environments are like before you settle down.

 But I do understand that when you’re fresh out of school, it may be even harder to get freelance than it is to get a regular job.

 More specifically – clients want credibility.
 They want to know you can get the job done, and be confident that you won’t waste their time or money.
 Experience is one indicator of that, but it’s not the only indicator.

 Fake it till you make it…sort of.

 The truth is, if you have gone to a school of some sort, you don’t have zero experience – you did something in school.
 Any projects you’ve done are a selling point.
 Use them, make them look impressive if you can.